axgonz/archlinux-on-azure/README.md

 We need to tell the kernel to output to serial and we need to tell grub to output to serial.
 The kernel supports a parameter to do this called `console=` meaning we can use `/etc/default/grub` to setup both.
 See above for the grub configuration.

-> Note: Azure serial console expects device ttyS0 and a baud rate of 115200.
+> Note: Azure serial console expects device ttyS0 and a baud rate of 115200 or 9600.

 **Enable services**